NIVANorge/Mobius2/docs/mobius2docs/units.md

 ## The unit declaration format

-In model code, units are declared inside square brackets `[ .. ]` that contains a `,`-separated list of parts.
+In model code, units are declared inside square brackets `[ .. ]` that contain a comma-separated list of parts.
 Each part is either a

 - Scaling factor.
 This can only appear as the first part, and can be used if you can't express the scaling using SI prefixes.
 The scaling factor is an integer or a rational number.
-- A unit part.
+- A unit part (the components to the part must usually be separated by spaces).
 	- This starts with an optional SI prefix.
 	- It is then followed by the symbol of a base or derived unit.
 	- Next it is followed by an optional power.
 The power is integer or rational, and applies to both the unit and the SI prefix.